bowman2001/perplexdoc/content/doc/enhancing/replace/howto-replace.md

 | Conditional break | a{‍/}b |  a{/}b |
 {.normal}

 These codes are substituted with the help of short regular expressions in the layout template [{$replacements.html}](/doc/appendix/replacements).
 It processes the Hugo variable `.Content` that contains the rendered Markdown as an HTML string.

-The procedure is safe because Goldmark treats these codes like any other Markdown and discards any raw HTML before they are replaced.
+The substitutions are safe because Goldmark checks these codes like any other Markdown and discards any raw HTML before they are replaced.

 ## Available as a module

 The replacement template is available in a separate repository: [hugo-mod-replacements](https://github.com/bowman2001/hugo-mod-replacements).

-**The method is reliable but a hack**.
-These codes can’t be parsed by Markdown renderers.
+**These substitutions are reliable but a hack**.
+The codes can’t be parsed by Markdown renderers.
 A better solution would be to add [extensions for Goldmark](https://github.com/yuin/goldmark/tree/master/extension) and for many elements there already is a relatively common syntax in other Markdown flavors.
 If they would be available for Goldmark, we could run a regex parser for the last time on these replacements and change them into regular extended syntax.
 {.box-info}